dev-raj-1729/iit-bhu-mnc.github.io/README.md

 > **Note: this is an unofficial page so please treat all content posted here as such.**

 ### Weekly Announcements
-* First PHY102 quiz to be held on saturday (10-11 AM) Rough work to be uploaded in respective PHY102 Tutorials Classroom by 12 Noon.
-Check Physics course site from link for FAQ and further info
+* First CSO101 quiz to be held on 14th Dec from 5:30 PM to 6:00 PM
-* A Maths tutorial will be held on Dec 6 Sunday 10 AM - 11 AM

 ### Links
 * [IIT (BHU) Official Website](https://iitbhu.ac.in)